IgrecL/japanese/README.md

 * [TheMoeWay](https://learnjapanese.moe/): in-depth explanations of Anki and Yomichan, plus other tools
 * [Animecards](https://animecards.site/): how to link Yomichan and Anki, and other useful information
 * [Tatsumoto's Guide](https://tatsumoto.neocities.org/blog/resources.html): very rich, Linux oriented
-* [Kaisai-ben Guide](https://itazuraneko.neocities.org/horon/hougen/osakabenmain.html): if you go to Kansai